-As the individual's body temperature goes up, there may be a sensation of cold until the temperature plateaus (stops rising).
+As the individual's body temperature goes up, there may be a sensation of cold until the temperature levels off and stops rising.

-Physicians say that as long as the fever is mild, we do not generally need to try and bring it down - if the fever is not severe it is probably having an effect in neutralizing the bacterium or virus that is causing the infection.
+Doctors say that as long as the fever is mild, there is no need to bring it down - if the fever is not severe, it is probably helping to neutralize the bacterium or virus that is causing the infection.
 Medications to bring down a fever are called antipyretics.
 If the fever is causing undue discomfort, an antipyretic may be recommended.
-US and UK doctors say that when the fever reaches or exceeds 38ºC (100.4ºF) it is no longer mild and should be checked a couple of hours later.

 Symptoms of fever